vibitha-sk/vibitha-sk/README.md

 - 🎓 CS undergrad student at York University
 - 🚀 On a journey through frontend and software development — learning, building, and growing along the way.
 - 🚀 Seeking internships & co-op opportunities
-- 📩 Open to connections and collaborations—feel free to reach me out!
+- 📩 Open to connections and collaborations—feel free to connect!

 ### Languages